pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

   :term:`MOF` is the format used to define and document the CIM models released by the DMTF and SNIA.
-It textually defines the components and structure and data of CIM elements such as classes, instances, and qualifier declarations:
+It textually defines the components and structure and data of CIM elements such as classes, instances, and qualifier declarations as shown in the following example of a CIM instance:

   .. code-block:: text